swraithel/D4D_FB_Data/cali.md

 ### Tokenize Words

-We tokenize by word and remove comment stop words (the,a,...)
+We tokenize by word and remove common stop words (the,a,...)
 We also filter out the custom stop words to remove names and titles based on the page name.

 ```r
 #remove stop words